What’s all the fuss about ClickFunnels?

 What is a marketing funnel?

 Definition: A marketing funnel is a guided path in which prospects move sequentially in your sales process.
-It takes people from their first engagement with your brand (cold prospects), through a number of steps that are intended to result in one or more conversions and the goal of the steps is to give real value and build a good relationship.
+It takes visitors from their first engagement with your brand (also known as cold prospects), through a series of steps with the intention of one or more conversions.
+The goal of these steps should be to give real value and building a good relationship.

 A conversion can be any of these — from opting-in to an email list, or downloading a doc file, to attending a webinar, or making a purchase.

 A funnel will usually encourage several different conversions along the way.

 A funnel will often incorporate branches — upsells, downsells, and one-time offers knows as OTOs.
 The end goal will be to maximize the profit from each visitor.

 Customers may be offered different things at different points, depending on their progress along the funnel.

 Funnels can be simple, or quite complex at times.
 At the end of the day, they are all about one thing — getting the visitor to convert into a paying customer.